Diderot-Language/examples/README.md

 These examples demonstrate the various features of the [Diderot language](http://diderot-language.cs.uchicago.edu).

-If you want to use Diderot, adapting and modifying these examples for your own purposes may be easier than writing your own programs entirely from scratch.
+If you want to use Diderot, adapting and modifying these examples may be easier than writing your own programs entirely from scratch.
 You can help by fixing issues that arise, and contributing new example programs.
 Diderot is a fairly new language, so the best practices for packaging up these examples and their associated files is still evolving.
 Patience and/or constructive engagement is appreciated.

 The [diderot-language](https://goo.gl/kXpxhV) Google group is the place to discuss the language and its use.